+This course combines history and cinema to create an engaging environment in which to study major events of the 20th century, including World War I, Irish Independence, The Great Depression, World War II (the Holocaust, the Western Front, the Eastern Front, the Pacific Front) and the Cold War (Europe Post-WWII, the Berlin Airlift, the Cuban Missile Crisis and the Vietnam War).
 This course considers cinema as a source of information - or misinformation - about the 20th century world, and as a springboard for critical reflection about diverse interpretations of history.
 Students will engage in a variety of learning strategies as they study films from various genres and periods, explore the historical and social context in which the films were created, deconstruct the techniques used to convey the filmmakers' messages, pose questions about the influence of cinema on their understanding of the past, conduct inquiry into major themes in world history, develop critical media literacy, and engage in historical thinking.
-Some of the 20th century events that will be explored in this course include World War I, World War II, The Great Depression, the Holocaust and the Cold War.